Attachment and Trauma Theory

 Who is the course for?

 Our Attachment and Trauma Theory course is perfect for those who work in schools and specialist settings, such as teachers, learning and support teachers, teaching assistants and school leaders.
-The target age range is 4-18 years, although the course may also benefit education professionals in pre-school and kindergarten settings.
+The target age range is compulsory education, although the course may also benefit education professionals in pre-school and kindergarten settings.

 Why join the course?

-Participants’ pre and post-course evaluations demonstrate significantly increased confidence in identifying, assessing and supporting learners with attachment issues.
+Participants’ pre and post-course evaluations demonstrate significantly increased confidence in identifying, assessing and supporting students with attachment issues.

 How would you rate your current skills in planning and implementing interventions for students with attachment issues?